Equivalence Between Four Models of Associahedra: Description of Four Models of Associahedra

-Homotopy associative algebras (or $A_\infty$ algebras), $A_\infty$ spaces and operads have been extensively studied.
-The interested reader is directed to the excellent books \cite{May, Boardman, Adams} and introductory notes \cite{Keller}.

-Related to the notion of $A_n$ space, Stasheff \cite{HAH} also defined the notion of $A_n$ structure. \begin{defi}[$A_n$ structure] An $A_n$ \textit{structure} on a space $X$ consists of an $n$-tuple of maps $p_i:E_i\to B_i$ for $1\leq i\leq n$ with $X=E_1\subset E_2 \subset \cdots \subset E_n$ and $*=B_1\subset B_2\subset \cdots B_n$ such that $p_{i*}:\pi_q(E_i,X)\to \pi_q(B_i)$ is an isomorphism for all $q$, together with a contracting homotopy $h:CE_{n-1}\to E_n$ such that $h(CE_{i-1})\subset E_i$. \end{defi} One of the key results in Stasheff \cite[Theorem 5]{HAH} states that a space admits $A_n$ structure if and only if it has an $A_n$ form.
-Topological groups and more generally based loop spaces admit $A_n$ structures for all values of $n$.
-The landmark result in \cite[Remarks before \S 6 in page 283 of HAH-I]{HAH}, essentially motivated by earlier works of Sugawara \cite[Theorem 4.2]{Sugawara}, \cite[Lemma 10]{SugawaraH-space}, is a recognition principle for based loop spaces. \begin{thm}[Stasheff] A space $Y$, having the homotopy type of a CW complex, is an $A_\infty$ space if and only if $Y$ is homotopy equivalent to a based loop space. \end{thm} In this paper, however, we are exclusively interested in the combinatorial description of the complexes $K_i$.
-The correspondence between faces of Stasheff polytopes (associahedra) and the bracketings indicate that these polytopes can also be defined as follows. \begin{defi}[Associahedron] Let $\mathfrak{P}(n)$ be the poset of bracketings of a word with $n$ letters, ordered such that $p < p^{\prime}$ if $p$ is obtained from $p^{\prime}$ by adding new brackets.
+The correspondence between the faces of Stasheff complexes (associahedra) and the bracketings indicate that these complexes can also be defined as follows. \begin{defi}[Associahedron] Let $\mathfrak{P}(n)$ be the poset of bracketings of a word with $n$ letters, ordered such that $p < p^{\prime}$ if $p$ is obtained from $p^{\prime}$ by adding new brackets.
 The associahedron $K_{n}$ is a convex polytope of dimension $n-2$ whose face poset is isomorphic to $\mathfrak{P}(n)$. \end{defi}

 This construction of the polytope $K_{n}$ was first given in 1984 by Haiman in his (unpublished) manuscript \cite{Haiman}.
 In 1989, C. Lee \cite[Theorem 1]{Lee} proved this by considering the collection of all sets of mutually non-crossing diagonals of a polygon.
 Observe that the sets of mutually non-crossing diagonals of an $(n+1)$-gon are in bijective correspondence with the bracketings of a word with $n$ letters.
 We will use this description later in \S \ref{StasMulti}.